0xfuturistic/sequencer-commitments/README.md

 ## 🛠  Potential Use Cases:

-1. **Dynamic Transaction Integration**: Facilitate sequencer commitments for incorporating transactions with attributes not pre-defined during L1 contract instantiation.
+1. **Dynamic Transaction Integration**: Facilitate sequencer commitments for the inclusion of transactions with attributes defined after L2 contract deployment.
-2. **Selective Transaction Exclusion**: Allow sequencers to commit to omitting specific transactions, ensuring a filtered transaction stream.
 3. **Customized Transaction Ordering**: Empower L2 with programmable sequencing policies, offering tailored transaction processing patterns.
-4. **MEV Mitigation Strategy**: Deploy advanced mechanisms in the EVM to counteract Miner Extractable Value vulnerabilities, enhancing network security.
+4. **MEV Mitigation Strategy**: Design strategies in Solidity to mitigate MEV by leveraging commitments to sequence transactions in a particular order.
-5. **Versatile Contractual Commitments**: Design and deploy L1-L2 interoperable contracts, facilitating granular interaction between sequencers and third parties, backed by EVM-defined satisfaction parameters.
+5. **Versatile Contractual Commitments**: Design and deploy L1-L2 interoperable contracts, facilitating granular interaction between sequencers and third parties, backed by EVM-defined commitments.
-6. **Front-Running Prevention**: Leveraging commitments to prevent front-running by fixing the transaction inclusion order, thereby precluding sequencers from exploiting user transactions based on privileged information.
+6. **Front-Running Prevention**: Leveraging commitments to prevent front-running by committing to properties about the transaction inclusion order.
-8. **Atomic Swaps**: Description: Facilitating atomic swaps by sequencing multi-step transactions in a particular order to ensure either successful swaps or no transaction at all.
+8. **Multi-Chain Atomic Swaps**: Facilitating atomic swaps by sequencing multi-step transactions in a particular order to ensure either successful swaps or no transaction at all.
 9. **Commitments to Layered Prioritization**: Different categories of transactions (like urgent, premium, standard) can be sequenced based on their priorities.
 10. **Fair Sequencing Services**: Introducing fairness in transaction ordering to minimize MEV and foster a more equitable transaction environment.